What Is a Physiatrist?

 What Does a Physiatrist Do?

 Any type of treatment plan is, of course, based on the patient’s issues and needs.
 That said, here at PASS, we take a holistic and personalized approach to helping our patients live active, fulfilling lives.
 That includes diagnosing the source of their issues and pain, looking at their diet and its relationship to their physical condition, and developing non-medicine strategies for treating a patient.
 That often includes physical therapy, but also developing a personalized exercise regime, massage, or other approach.
 We view drugs as something to resort to when the patient’s pain is overwhelming and interferes with their daily life.
-Though it’s not our exclusive focus, much of what we do is focus on patient rehabilitation, from a sports injury, injury from an accident, drug addiction recovery, surgery recovery, etc.
+Though it’s not our exclusive focus, much of what we do is focused on patient rehabilitation, from a sports injury, injury from an accident, drug addiction recovery, surgery recovery, etc.

 What Is the Difference Between A Physical Therapist and A Physiatrist or Physician?